orsonteodoro/oiledmachine-overlay/SECURITY.md

     more safer.

 [5] It makes production look more polished and professional but has a slight
-    lower security score than the actual browser.
+    lower security score than the actual web browser.

 [6] When the release is the same as the upstream release at that time and
     dependencies are up-to-date secure, it is security-critical.
 If it is